dmsoares/star-trek-action-figures-inc/README.md

 This repo was put together for an informal talk about strongly typed functional programming.

+It is a very simple web service with only one route: POST /order.
+It accepts an order of Star Trek action figures, and runs a `PlaceOrder` workflow that checks the validity of the order and publishes events for other hypothetical services to consume.

 ## Functional Programming

 ### Functions all the way down